Ishido

 There's also an open source Ishido for the Palm.

-Bonus: The original black & white Mac version of Solitaire Royale, also produced by Brad Fregger, and quite possibly the first computer solitaire card game, has just resurfaced.
-Download Solitaire Royale for Mac
+The original black & white Mac version of Solitaire Royale, also produced by Brad Fregger, and quite possibly the first computer solitaire card game, has just resurfaced.
+Download Solitaire Royale for Mac (works only in Classic), or get it plus emulation from the Solitaire Royale page on Macintosh Garden (works on modern Macs).

 "I have one of the hand-made boxed sets of Macintosh Ishido - it sits atop the bookshelf which houses all my tomes on Tao, Buddha and Musashi.
 I have always contended that Ishido was the most visually beautiful and artistically created piece of computer software ever created.
 Not to mention the exquisite implimentation of the I Ching.
 Thank you for the hours of enjoyment you brought into my life."